 The Research Begins

-This wasn’t something that my OB had mentioned so I kept researching so I’d have a lot of references when I went to ask for a referral.
+This wasn’t something that my OB had mentioned so I kept researching so I’d have a lot of references when I went to ask for a referral to the Maternal Fetal Medicine specialist.

 When I was pregnant with twins I was using a regular pregnancy journal but there was no place to keep track of all the extra appointments, all the measurements, ultrasounds, etc. Years later, I decided to make the twin pregnancy journal I wish I would have had when I was pregnant!!